Kalen Anzai

-Kalen Anzai (安斉かれん, Anzai Karen) is a Japanese singer-songwriter and actress.
+Kalen Anzai (安斉かれん, Anzai Karen) born 15 August 1999 is a Japanese singer-songwriter and actress.
 After gaining prominence as a fashion model, she went on to sign with Avex Trax and debuted in May 2019.

 Anzai has also appeared in several TV shows, such as M Aisubeki Hito ga Ite (M愛すべき人がいて; M: There's Someone I Love) and Nihon Tōitsu Hokkaidō-hen (日本統一 北海道編; Unity of Japan: Hokkaido).

 Early life

 Anzai was born on August 15, 1999 and raised in Fujisawa, Kanagawa.
 Her early interests included learning to play the electone, and being in her junior high school brass band as an alto saxophone player.

 In junior high school, her father took her to a Rolling Stones concert; Anzai noticed a saxophone player in the backing band, which inspired her to begin learning to play the instrument herself.
 In her third year of junior high school, she won the gold prize at the Shonan Regional Brass Band Competition, and again in the ensemble round; she describes this time of her life as "very passionate", coming in early every morning to practice alone.

 At 15 years old, Anzai began to write her own lyrics, working from themes and thoughts she wrote as notes on her phone.
 She describes herself as having taken an early interest in fashion, often recreating popular gyaru looks from magazines.

 While Anzai originally learned to write and play music with the intention of being a music teacher or a "behind the scenes person", she eventually became interested in singing lessons: "One day I had the opportunity to sing, and I realized that the voice is also an instrument.
 I suddenly fell in love with singing".
 From her first year in high school, Anzai attended Avex's Artist Academy in Harajuku, and continued taking three lessons a week until her debut.